It turns out that sourdough focaccia is my new favourite go-to bread to make!

 10. Share the dough equally between the two tins

 12. Cover the dough with a damp tea towel and leave it to rise until the dough is level with the top of the tins.
+30 degreesC is ideal.
 In a warm room this will take 40 minutes.
 In a cooler room it will take longer.
 Watch it like a hawk!
 If it overflows, the dough has risen too much.

 13. When it has risen, score the top of each loaf with a sharp knife, then brush or spray the top with olive oil.

-14. Bake for about 40 to 50 minutes until golden brown.
+14. Put into the oven, reduce temperature by 20 degrees and bake for about 30 to 40 minutes until golden brown.

 15. To double check the bread is cooked, turn it out and tap its bottom.
 It should come out easily and sound hollow.